boneskull/impvol/README.md

 **Note:** `impvol` _only_ works with `import()`.
 It does not work with `require()`.

-> [!CAUTION] Terrible things, in descending order of terribleness:
+> [!CAUTION]
 >
+> This lib is horrible.
+In descending order of horror:
+>
 > - This lib overrides `memfs` internals.
-This lib is evil and I am bad.
+This is a bad idea.
+I am bad.
-> - `impvol` leaks memory.
+> - `impvol` **leaks memory**.
 It is intended for use in _tests_, not production systems.
-Though, if you _do_ use it in production, please drop me a line so I can have a good laugh.
+However, if you _do_ use it in production, please drop me a line so I can have a good laugh.
 > - TS will not love importing from these magical imaginary files.
-Can probably be mitigated with ambient module declarations.
+This can probably be mitigated with ambient module declarations.

 ## Requirements